vegan-schnitzel/greenland-ice-sheet/pdd-model/assignment.md

 ### ToDo:
 - add contours to input pdd fields and/or elevation contours?
-- when outputing mean values, ocean isn't masked?
+- when outputing mean values, ocean isn't masked!
-- find lapse rate value from literature
 - implement sanity checks
-- seasonality of precipitation? & fine-tune input fields!
+- seasonality of precipitation?
 - What about the units of pdd / melting factor?
 - How to combine results of several simulations?
 Save data as npy?